Nikon 14-24mm f2.8G ED is a Fixed aperture Auto Focus (AF)

 What type of photography is the Nikon 14-24mm f2.8G ED lens good for?

-The type of photography that you are planning to use the Nikon 14-24mm f2.8G ED is an important decision factor.
-Here we have evaluated its suitability to various photography scenarios:
+The choice of photography type for which you intend to use the Nikon 14-24mm f2.8G ED is a crucial decision factor.
+Below, we have assessed its suitability for various photography scenarios:

 Lenses in Nikon F (FX) Mount with Same Focal and Aperture Range

-Here we've included a summary of the advantages and disadvantages of the Nikon AF-S Nikkor 14-24mm f2.8G ED lens in a list form to help you determine whether it offers the features you need.
+Here we've included a summary of the advantages and disadvantages of the Nikon AF-S Nikkor 14-24mm f2.8G ED lens in a list form to assist you in determining whether it offers the features you need.

 Autofocus |